alvarolongueira/user-service/README.md

 docker compose up
 ````

-3) There is a postman collection in folder `/postman` to try any endpoint
+### Postman
+There is a folder `postman` with a collection that can be used to call all the `health` endpoints and `user crud` endpoints

+### Kafka UI
+Docker compose provides an UI to monitor kafka http://localhost:9081/

-## What: Features and technologies in place
+## Features and technologies in place
 ### Summary of tools and technologies
 * API first
 * Open API